The Alto Adige Wine Summit – Live At The Witch Trials

 Cantina Nals Margried, Punggl 2015. £19.99 at Mr & Mrs Fine Wine.
 Pinot Grigio as it should be from this terrific coop!
 Leesy flavours, pears and almonds.
 Real character and length.

 Cantina Terlano (Kellerai Terlan), Vorberg Riserva 2014. £28.99 at AGWines.
-Weissburgunder at it’s most beautiful and capable of considerable ageing over decades, so drink now or keep for years.
+This is Weissburgunder at its most beautiful and capable of considerable ageing over decades, so drink now or keep for years.
 An elegant, subtle and insinuating wine, with a super-creamy rich mouthfeel.
 Apple, pear and white flowers.
 Pastry notes and ginger biscuits.

 Cantina Tramin.
 Lago di Caldaro DOC 2016. £13.26 at Tannico.
 Schiava (Vernatsch) is the most common grape in these parts.
 With a reputation for being a light quaffer, it’s in decline.
 However, there are some terrific examples.
 Mid-ruby colour, light alcohol and soft mouthfeel, but fresh acidity, cranberry fruit and a spicy finish.